-- 5.1 Each principal shall maintain a perpetual inventory of moveable items as follows: - all equipment with a useful life of 3 years and an item value in excess of \$750; - sets of texts in excess of \$750; - sets of science equipment in excess of \$750; and - all library books and library resource materials. - The information technology department shall maintain a central perpetual inventory of all 5.2 audio-visual technology equipment (including interactive ports and instructional computers). - 5.3 School based inventory shall be updated annually and electronic copy forwarded by principal to accounting department.
+- 5.1 Each principal shall maintain a perpetual inventory of moveable items as follows: - all equipment with a useful life of three years and an item value in excess of \$750; - sets of texts in excess of \$750; - sets of science equipment in excess of \$750; and - all library books and library resource materials. - The information technology department shall maintain a central perpetual inventory of all technology equipment (including interactive panel and instructional computers). - 5.3 School based inventory shall be updated annually and electronic copies forwarded by principal to accounting department.